 When it comes to understanding HIPAA basics, the task can seem daunting.
 Reading the regulation means sorting through complex legalese, and relying on hearsay can lead to more misunderstandings than clarifications.

 That’s why we’ve put together this HIPAA 101 The Basics guide.
-In this HIPAA act summary, you’ll get everything you need to confidently understand the law, in easy-to-read guide to help you understand HIPAA compliance.
+In this HIPAA act summary, you’ll get everything you need to confidently understand the law, in an easy-to-read guide to help you understand HIPAA compliance.

 What is HIPAA?

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a series of national standards that health care organizations must have in place in order to safeguard the privacy and security of protected health information (PHI).
 PHI is any demographic individually identifiable information that can be used to identify a patient.
 Common examples of PHI include names, addresses, emails, telephone numbers, full facial photos, dates of birth, and Social Security numbers.

 Before we get started with the HIPAA law summary, let’s look at a few key definitions that relate to HIPAA basics.

 There are two types of organizations outlined in HIPAA regulation, including: